How to Improve Your Credit Score

 #2 Check Your Credit Score

-Once you understand how credit scores are calculated, it’s time to take a closer look at your score and pinpoint exactly which FICO factors need immediate attention.
+Once you understand how credit scores are calculated, it’s time to take a closer look at your score and pinpoint exactly which factors need immediate attention.

 There are several online resources you can use to check your credit score for free.
 AnnualCreditReport.com enables you to check yours for free once a year, while also giving you access to your credit report from each of the major credit bureaus, Equifax, Experian, and TransUnion.